gaurvism/Words/README.md

 # Words of the Month

-Join us on the path to learn a new words.
+Join us on the path to learn new words.

 Just go through and learn fascinating words.